anyahush/protect-our-planet-quiz/testing.md

 ![Responsiveness table](assets/readme-images/testing-images/responsiveness-table.png)

+*Note: On iPad/ tablet devices, the site is responsive but there are minor layout adjustments to the quiz container depending on whether the tablet is being held vertically or horizontally.*

 ## Browser Compatibility

 The site was developed on Google Chrome 95.0.4638.69 and counter checked on Safari 15.1 on macOS Monterey.